awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 **Required files**
 The following items are required in each \.zip file:
 + An install and an uninstall script\.
-Windows\-based instances require PowerShell scripts \(scripts named `install.ps1` and `uninstall.ps1`\)\.
+Windows Server\-based instances require PowerShell scripts \(scripts named `install.ps1` and `uninstall.ps1`\)\.
 Linux\-based instances require shell scripts \(scripts named `install.sh` and `uninstall.sh`\)\.
 SSM Agent runs the instructions in the install and uninstall scripts\.

    For example, your installation scripts might run an installer \(such as \.rpm or \.msi\), they might copy files, or they might set configurations\.
 + An executable file, installer packages \(\.rpm, \.deb, \.msi, etc\.\), other scripts, or configuration files\.

 **Optional files**
 The following item is optional in each \.zip file:
 + An update script\.
 Providing an update script makes it possible for you to use the `In-place update` option to install a package\.
 When you want to add new or updated files to an existing package installation, the `In-place update` option does not take the package application offline while the update is performed\.
-Windows\-based instances require a PowerShell script \(script named `update.ps1`\)\.
+Windows Server\-based instances require a PowerShell script \(script named `update.ps1`\)\.
 Linux\-based instances require a shell script \(script named `update.sh`\)\.
 SSM Agent runs the instructions in the update script\.

 For more information about installing or updating packages, see [Install or update packages](distributor-working-with-packages-deploy.md)\.